 By Steven Silvers -- Brand and reputation.
 It’s a critical distinction that drives a company’s ability to minimize the impact of its next public relations crisis.

 Brand is how your company talks to the world.

 Reputation is how the world hears your company.

 Some people say reputation and brand mean the same thing.
-But that’s like saying the pitch and the swing are the same because they’re part of the same baseball game.
+That's like saying the pitch and the swing are the same because they’re part of one baseball game.

 Closely related, but very different.

 Reputation risk management is a paradox.
-On one hand the company's reputation is its most important asset.
-On the other hand it is the asset most vulnerable to damage by conditions largely out of the company’s control.
+On one hand a company's reputation is its most important asset.
+On the other hand it's the asset most vulnerable to damage by conditions that may be out of a company’s control.

 A brand is a promise, but more than just deliverables.
 It’s what the brand’s owner needs people and institutions that matter to believe to be true.